dirigible-io/dirigible-io.github.io/help/concepts_rest.md

 ## Overview

-Consider the simple example above.
-Let's have a closer look at the methods chained in this REST (rs-fluent) API.
+Let’s have a closer look at the methods shown in the example above.

 First, we requested a new REST service instance from the framework: